yhy6f/carbon-emissions-table-assignment/README.md

 ### Carbon Emissions Sortable Table with Bar Chart Assignment.

 Create a sortable table using the carbon emissions json data in the `data` directory.
 One column of the table should contain horizontal bars to represent carbon emissions.
+You can reference the campaign contributions assignment and example from class here: https://github.com/chriscanipe/campaign-donations-table.

 ####In the `index.html` document: